Ancestors Pilgrimage to Aldous Huxley's Grave

 Travel

 We will meet at St Martha's Church, which is unmissable on the hill.
-You can park at either of the two car parks that serve it - Guildford Lane or Halfpenny Lane.
-The car park is a 10-min walk from the church, and it'll be easy to find as the paths are good there.
-We will start a ceremony at 9.30am.
+You can park at either of the two car parks that serve the church - Guildford Lane or Halfpenny Lane.
+The car park is a 10-min walk from the church, and it'll be easy to find as the paths are good.
+We will start the ceremonial proceedings at 9.30am.

 St Martha's on the Hill